-I said I wished instead of saying I had a goal, because if it was my goal to have a flat stomach I should have taken action to do something about it.
+I said I wished instead of saying I had a goal because if it was my goal to have a flat stomach I should have taken action to do something about it.
 My wish then was apart from becoming physical fit and healthy, I wanted to develop muscles so that my stomach will be flat all the time.
-I didn’t want the severe muscles in other word six-packs, just lady kind of muscles.
-You know what I mean.
+I didn’t want the severe muscles or in other words ‘six-packs,’ but just lady kind of muscles; you know what I mean.

-For years I wanted to change my lifestyle and to start exercising and working out, but somehow I couldn’t take the first steps.
+Like I said before, for years I wanted to change my lifestyle and to start exercising and working out, but somehow I couldn’t take the first steps.
 So in March 2015, I started this journey of working out to get physical fit and healthy.
-For me, it was a lucky situation.
-You have no idea how happy the first day I saw people working out just outside my office door.
+And for me it was a lucky situation.
 It was in March 5th, 2015 around 5:15pm I believe.
 I heard the sound of music; it was a little bit loud, but I didn’t bother to go and check out what was going on.
-As I closed my office door and got out of the main door, I saw a group of colleagues working out with an instructor.
-I was so happy that day.
+After I closed my office door and got out of the main door, I saw a group of colleagues working out with an instructor.
+You have no idea how happy the first day I was to saw some of my colleagues working out just outside my office door.
 It was Thursday, even though I had plans that evening but because I was excited I decided to go to the mall to buy workout clothing and shoes.
-And the next week, I became one of them.
-To me was like go hard, or go home.
-So each session I decided to go hard.
+And the following week I joined them.

-There are two things you have to know about change; it is automatic and can be good or bad, it depends which side it hits you.
-An example to show you that change is automatic is getting older.
+There are two things you have to know about change; it is inevitable, and it can be good or bad depending on which side it hits you.
+An example to show you that change is inevitable is getting older.
 Whether we like it or not, we will eventually get older.
 An example to show you change is good is technology change.
-Everyday technology is changing, now with these new technologies tools, you can do so much awesome things.
-I honestly can’t keep up with everything technology is innovating; every month something new is introduced.
-Bad change is bad because you get results of things you don’t like or want in our lives.
-When you notice you are saying a statement like this, “I don’t know how I got here into this worse situation,” its a sign you are in a bad situation that requires to make a change.
+Almost every month technology is changing, and with these new technologies tools and innovations, we can do so much awesome things.
+Bad change is bad when we get results of things we don’t like or want in our lives.
+When you notice you are saying a statement like this, “I don’t know how I got myself here into this worse situation,” its a sign you are in a bad situation that requires to make a change.

-People resist change for so many reasons even when they know these changes are for their own good.
-One thing that makes people resist change is change brings uncertainty.
+Not everyone is a risk taker, therefore one thing that makes people resist change is because change brings uncertainty.
 Since change is meant to bring something different, there is a lot of uncertainty going on because you are not sure if it’s going to really work for you.
-Therefore, fear of uncertainty makes people avoid change.
-Not everyone is a risk taker.
+So fear of uncertainty makes people avoid change.

 Another thing that makes people resist change is because change requires more from you.
-This could mean more money, time consuming, more effort and work.
+This could mean more money, is time consuming, more effort and work.
 Not all people are willing to change because when they think about all the things they have to do in order to change, they avoid it.
 Or they try in the beginning and give up later on because of the much work they have to do.
-Things like becoming more discipline with our time, money, creating good habits like eating healthy, exercising every day, and so on, they can become very intimidating to some people.
+Things like how to be more disciplined with our time, money, creating good habits like eating healthy, exercising every day, and so on, they can become very intimidating to some of us.

-A third reason will be most people are indecisive.
-They have this saying that when the student is ready, the teacher appears.
+A third reason will be most of us are indecisive.
+There is this saying “When the student is ready, the teacher appears.”
 This means only those who are determined to see change in their lives they will actual succeed to make the change.
 You need to decide to change even if the change will bring the discomfort into your life, even when you don’t feel like doing it, do it anyway.
-The point is to decide and stick to the plan until it comes through.
 To want is not enough; you have to be willing to do it in order to make changes in your life.

 Incompetence is another reason people resist change.
-This could be either they don’t think they have money to make the change, or they lack confidence and think they cannot do it.
-Just like Henry Ford famous quote that says, “Whether you think you can or you can’t – you are right.”
+Perhaps they think they don’t have what it takes to make the change; they lack confidence and think they cannot do it.
+Henry Ford has been quoted saying, “Whether you think you can or you can’t – you are right.”
 It’s all up to you.

 Another reason people resist change is because of loss of control.
 People do not want to go to unfamiliar places; they want to stay to familiar places where they are familiar of everything and have control of everything.

 Past experiences are another reason.
-Most people do not try new things because of the past experiences.
-One of my friends does not want to eat anymore Asian food because one day her boss who is Asian invited her to this Asian restaurant.
+Most people do not try new things because of their past experiences.
+I know this someone who does not want to eat anymore Asian food because one day her boss who is Asian invited her to this Asian restaurant.
 So the boss took her to a restaurant that offered buffet menu so that she could try variety of food.
 I guess she didn’t read all the food she was getting.
 So after finishing eating, she commented to her boss that the food was really great, especially the chicken.
 And the boss said, there was no chicken on the menu, what she eat was the frog meat.
 And since that day she swore to never eat Asian food again.